Last updated, November 1, 2022

 “I’d love to keep in touch after you leave.
 Let’s grab a drink after work sometime so that you can tell me all about the new job.
 My treat!”

 When you feel like it was a stroke of luck to have had the opportunity to work alongside someone, that’s something worth sharing!
-Write about what it was about them that made it such a pleasant experience.
+For your best last day message to colleagues, write about what it was about them that made it such a pleasant experience.

 “It was a privilege to work alongside someone who always had a kind word and a smile for anyone who needed a pick-me-up.
 Thank you!
 We will all miss you so much!”